harrow-css/minutes/20220701 - Computer Science Society Leadership First Meeting .md

 Maxim will review the budget and look into future hardware purchases for the society.

 ## PC building
-Maxim will look into building a consistent membership where people can build PC's in the Sixth Form Study.
+Maxim will look into building a consistent membership where people can build PCs in the Sixth Form Study.

 ## Social Media
 Dylan will look into creating a society Instagram account.